Council Tax charges for empty or unfurnished properties

 The new tenant will be responsible for paying the Council Tax from 1st July when their tenancy starts, even if they don't move in immediately.

-From 1st April 2020, this discount no longer applies to unoccupied and substantially unfurnished properties in Adur, where the full amount of Council Tax is payable.
-Unoccupied and substantially unfurnished properties in Worthing will still receive a 100% discount for a maximum period of one month.
+In Adur: from 1st April 2020, this discount no longer applies to unoccupied and substantially unfurnished properties, where the full amount of Council Tax is payable.

 The discount for furnished but unoccupied properties in Adur and Worthing was discontinued on 1st April 2013.
 This means second homes, or holiday homes, are no longer eligible for a Council Tax discount, even when unoccupied.